jk-karthik/quantchallenge-starter/README.md

 This repo consists of two folders: /research
 ### 1. Research

-The `research` folder contains a IPython notebook `analysis.ipynb` that dives into feature analysis and engineering required to the predictions oos and has the setup required to perform the necessary parameter optimziations for the prediction models
+- The `research` folder contains a IPython notebook `analysis.ipynb` that dives into feature analysis and engineering required to the predictions oos and has the setup required to perform the necessary parameter optimziations for the prediction models
+- The `submission.py` trains the models with the selected parameters and optimizes ensemble parameters for final predictions and to make the final prediction 'submission_final.csv'